Toglefritz/Launchpad/README.md

 ```

 This script will copy the hooks from the githooks/ directory to the .git/hooks directory, making them active in your local repository.

+## License

+Launchpad is released under the MIT License.
+See the LICENSE file for more details.

 ## Disclaimer